ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](rose_grey.jpg)](rose_grey.jpg) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](duotone_blue.jpg)](duotone_blue.jpg) [![\[IM Output\]](duotone_darkcyan.jpg)](duotone_darkcyan.jpg) [![\[IM Output\]](duotone_goldenrod.jpg)](duotone_goldenrod.jpg) [![\[IM Output\]](duotone_firebrick.jpg)](duotone_firebrick.jpg)

-Note that I generally chose a darker version of the 'duotone' color, but you can also adjust this using the argument of the [Tint Operator](#tint).
+Note that I generally choose a darker version of the 'duotone' color, but you can also adjust this using the argument of the [Tint Operator](#tint).
 The brightness and contrast can also be adjusted using the arguments of the [Sigmoidal Contrast Operator](#sigmoidal-contrast).

-Another more exacting way of generating a duotone from three colors (the black-point, mid-point and white-point colors) is to use a [Color Lookup Table](#clut) (see below).
+Another more exact way of generating a duotone from three colors (the black-point, mid-point and white-point colors) is to use a [Color Lookup Table](#clut) (see below).

 Here is just a quick example where I create a very unusual duotone using the colors '`Black`', '`Chocolate`', and '`LemonChiffon`' for the duotone.
 And yes the black-point color is typically left black, which is why it is usally called *duo*-tone.